jcrigoni/grand_ml_project/README.md

-Creating a recommendation system for movies using NLP with a dataset containing users, movies, ratings, tags, genres, titles, and dates is certainly possible and can lead to a robust and nuanced system.
-Let's break down how you might approach this:
+Creating a recommendation system for movies using NLP to vectorize movies and user through tags and titles, with a dataset containing users, movies, ratings, tags, genres, titles, and dates to provide a robust and nuanced system.
+Let's break it down:

 # Movie Recommendation System with NLP